rtCamp/snapwp/docs/config-api.md

 # Config API & Environment Variables

-This section covers the Config API and `.env` variables used to power SnapWP.

-## How It Works

-To ensure consistency and enable composability across the SnapWP framework, we rely on a shared configuration API and environment variables.
+To ensure consistency and enable composability across the SnapWP framework, we use a shared configuration API that unifies two source:

-### Configuration Resolution

-SnapWP resolves configuration using the following hierarchy:

-There are two types of configurations you can use:

-1. Environment variables (`.env` file) - Available at both build time and runtime.
-2. Configuration API (`snapwp.config.js|mjs|ts`) - Available only at runtime.

-## Config API
+-   The environment variables in the `.env` file.
+-   The `snapwp.config.ts` config.

+Configurations are used to power behavior behind the scenes, but can also be used directly in your application code with the `getConfig` function.

-### Environment Variables
+## `.env` Variables

 SnapWP uses the following `.env` variables to configure your Next.js app.

 > [!TIP]
 > We recommend copying the `.env` variables from the SnapWP Helper plugin settings screen and pasting them into your `.env` file, then modifying them as needed.
+> See the [Getting Started](getting-started.md#backend-setup) guide for more information.

 | Variable                                | Required | Default Value                            | Description                                                                       | Maps to Config Variable |
 | --------------------------------------- | -------- | ---------------------------------------- | --------------------------------------------------------------------------------- | ----------------------- |